iobroker-community-adapters/ioBroker.openknx/README.md

 -   Autoread on start
 -   fast import of group addresses in XML format
 -   create joint alias objects that react on status inputs
+-   supports project of all possible group address styles

 # Known Problems